ls4/ls4-doc/operation.rst

 Removing a data server
 ----------------------

-You can remove data servers from a replication-set.
-Note that you can't remove replication-sets.
+You can remove data servers from a replica-set.
+Note that you can't remove replica-sets.

 First of all, confirm current status of the cluster: